Ruth Wilson: Career

 Wilson made her Broadway debut in Constellations, a play written by Nick Payne, at the Samuel J. Friedman Theatre.
 She starred alongside Jake Gyllenhaal throughout the play's run from 12 January to 14 March 2015.
 She received a Tony Award nomination for Best Actress in a Play for her performance.

 Her film I Am the Pretty Thing That Lives in the House, directed by Oz Perkins, premiered at the 2016 Toronto International Film Festival.
 From December 2016 to February 2017, Wilson starred in the title role of Hedda Gabler in a new version by Patrick Marber at the Royal National Theatre.
 The production, and Wilson's performance in particular, received critical acclaim.

 In November 2018, Wilson starred as the title character Alison Wilson—her real-life grandmother—in the BBC drama Mrs Wilson.
 Alison Wilson was the third of four wives of former MI6 officer and novelist Alexander Wilson.
 They were married for 22 years.
 After his death in 1963, Alison discovered another wife of her husband's, with whom she eventually collaborated on the funeral.
 In order not to create extra shock for his children, the other wife and her children attended the funeral as 'distant relatives'.
 Alison died in 2005 without knowing he had had two further wives.
-Ruth Wilson explains in a December 2018 Radio Times interview that the script for the series that showed Alison uncovering all of the wives was dramatised to reveal the full story during the series.
-She was also an executive producer for the series.
+Ruth Wilson was also the executive producer for the series.

 In October 2020, Wilson won the BAFTA Cymru Award for Best Actress for her portrayal of Marisa Coulter in His Dark Materials.
 In November 2020, it was announced that she would be starring as Norwegian diplomat Mona Juul in a filmed version of J. T. Rogers' Tony Award-winning play Oslo.

-Wilson was appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to drama.
+Wilson was appointed a Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to drama.
+In November 2023, it was announced that she would star as Emily Maitlis in the series A Very Royal Scandal.